correial/correial.github.io/content/Fast Robots/Lab 10/index.md

 The video below shows the shows a trajectory and localization simulation using the Bayes filter.
 The trajectory is pre-planned to move around the box.
 Here, the odometry model is plotted in red while the ground truth tracked by the simulator is plotted in green.
 From the video you can see the inaccuracy of the odometry model when operating in isolation.

-The probabilistic belief is plotted in blue which you can see is a very good approximations of the robot's true position.
-The probability distribution is also shown using the white boxes where a stronger white represents a stronger probability.
+The probabilistic belief is plotted in blue which you can see is a very good approximation of the robot's true position.
+The probability distribution is also shown using the white boxes where stronger shades of white represent stronger probabilities.
 Note that we ignored all cells with probability <0.0001.

 <iframe width="450" height="315" src="https://www.youtube.com/embed/XKlgeoXnjIc"allowfullscreen></iframe>
 <figcaption>Bayes Simulation</figcaption>